-Although shrubs may reduce summer soil warming through shading and evapotranspiration (Pearson et al., 2013; Frost et al., 2018), in our study, the summer difference between all vegetation types is very small, and shrub tundra is comparable to tussock tundra in terms of topsoil temperature (Figs. 9 and B3).
-Lichen tundra topsoil warms up slightly more, in particular during midday, but the average difference is less than 1 °C. These generally small differences in topsoil temperature likely contribute to the weak relation between vegetation type and summer temperature characteristics (Fig. 10i, m, Table 2).
+Although shrubs may reduce summer soil warming through shading and evapotranspiration (Frost et al., 2018) (Pearson et al., 2013; Frost et al., 2018), in our study, the summer difference between all vegetation types is very small, and shrub tundra is comparable to tussock tundra in terms of topsoil temperature (Figure 9 and B3).
+Lichen tundra topsoil warms up slightly more, in particular during mid-day, but the average difference is less than 1 °C.

+These generally small differences in topsoil temperature likely contribute to the weak relation between vegetation type and summer temperature characteristics (Figure 10a, el, m, Table 2).

-On the other hand, winter and spring temperature characteristics such as the date when the topsoil warmed above 0 °C are strongly related to active layer thickness (Fig. 10).
-At first glance, our data suggest that the snow-free date and thus the length of the summer period are the most important drivers for active layer thickness (Fig. 101).
+On the other hand, winter and spring temperature characteristics such as the date when the topsoil warmed above $0\,^{\circ}$ C, are strongly related to active layer thickness (Figure 10).
+At first glance, our data suggest that the snow-free date and thus the length of the summer period is the most important driver for active layer thickness (Figure 10l).
 The strong influence of snow-free date on active layer thickness has been highlighted in several other studies (Chapin et al., 2005; Wilcox et al., 2019).

-However, if we consider single vegetation types, the importance of snowmelt timing is strongly reduced.
-In particular, for tall vegetation (tall shrubs, riparian shrubs, trees) and tussock tundra we did not observe any correlation between snow-free date and active layer thickness at the end of summer (Fig. 10g).
+temperature At first glance, our data suggest that the However, if we consider single vegetation types, the importance of snowmelt timing is strongly reduced.
+In particular, for tall vegetation (tall shrubs, riparian shrubs, trees) and tussock tundra we did not observe any correlation between snow-free date and thus the length of the summer period is the most important driver for active layer thickness at the end of summer (Figure 10q).